prob140/prob140.github.io/course-info.md

 - TOC
 {:toc}

-Welcome to Data 140, Fall 2025!
+Welcome to Data 140, Spring 2026!
 This page contains the nitty-gritty details of the class.
 Please read it carefully, and also read the companion page [about](/about) the class.

 Enrolled and waitlisted students will be added to our **Ed** forum.

 ## Community Standards ##
-Data 140 is an academic community; Ed is a formal, academic space.
-We must demonstrate appropriate respect, consideration, and compassion for others.
+Ed is a formal, academic space.
+Posts in this forum must relate to the course and be in alignment with [Berkeley’s Principles of Community](https://chancellor.berkeley.edu/about/principles-community) and the [Berkeley Campus Code of Student Conduct](https://conduct.berkeley.edu/code-of-conduct/).
+We expect all posts to demonstrate appropriate respect and consideration for others.
 Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
-For further reading, please reference [Berkeley's Principles of Community](https://diversity.berkeley.edu/principles-community) and the [Berkeley Campus Code of Student Conduct](https://ethics.berkeley.edu/code-conduct)).
+Posts that violate these standards will be removed.

 ## Videos, Textbook, and Lectures ##